The global ecommerce industry is expected to grow 78% and become a $7 billion dollar industry by 2020.

 PHP & SQL

 PHP and SQL are general purpose backend languages.
 Almost 75% of all web servers use these two languages.
+WordPress websites, for example, are also written using PHP as a scripting language.
 PHP and SQL have a symbiotic relationship on server-side of web development just as HTML and CSS on the front-end.

 Structured Query Language, is a must learn for all developer interest in server-side development.
 It is used to create a majority of databases including MySQL and PostgreSQL.